ryanwebber/moonshot/README.md

 A compiler toolchain targeting the Apollo Guidance Computer.
 This is a hobby project started to learn more about the AGC architecture and software.

-Eventually, it would be fantastic if a guidance program written and compiled by moonshot could be loaded into an AGC simulation and successfully perform an automated moon landing.

-### Progress

-The compiler has enough features to compile a program with a single main function.
-Only the 15-bit integer type is supported, and addition is the only arithmetic operation supported.
-While this set of features isn't enough to do anything useful, a decent amount of compiler architecture is implemented in order to begin implementing more language features and compiler checks.

 ## Example

 ```